Night of the Consumers: Plot

-The player begins in the locker room of the grocery store, where they meet The Manager, who tells them they are late and instructs them to go to longtime employee Jimmy for training.
+The player begins in the locker room of the grocery store, where they meet the manager, who tells them they are late and instructs them to go to longtime employee Jimmy for training.
 Jimmy runs through a "staff-only" door to escape a horde of customers chasing after him, vomits on the floor, and announces to the player that he is quitting due to the stress of the job.
 He leaves the player a book with tips on how to survive the job before running off.
-After the player completes their first shift, The Manager compliments their passion for the job and suggests that they may be up for employee of the month if they continue their good work.
+After the player completes their first shift, the game ends with the manager complimenting their passion for the job and suggesting that they may be up for employee of the month if they continue their good work.

 Development and release

 Night of the Consumers features low poly, PS1-inspired graphics.
 It was developed by indie game developer Germfood.
 An early access version was released in March 2020.
 It was later included in Itch.io's Bundle for Racial Justice and Equality, which included 1,741 games and was released for $5 in June 2020.
 The bundle's proceeds of $8 million went toward the NAACP Legal Defense and Educational Fund and the Community Bail Fund.
-Germfood tweeted in August 2024 that the full game would be released in October 2024; it is set to be released on Steam in 2025.
+Germfood tweeted in August 2024 that the full game would be released in October 2024.
+It was later set to be released on Steam on July 11, 2025.

 The game went viral on social media following its release and appeared in popular Let's Plays by YouTubers Markiplier and CoryxKenshin.